mrprogrammingx/prototype-design-pattern/README.md

 ### Prototype Design pattern
-## This project is about prototype
+## This project is about prototype design pattern with laravel